Flosciante/nuxt-simple-media-player/README.md

 - [API Information](#api-information)

 ## Introduction
 This project is a simple yet functional music player Spotify-like.
-It was created as part of a technical test to demonstrate the ability to build a front-end application using modern web technologies.
+It was created as part of the ability to build a front-end application using modern web technologies.
 The player includes essential features such as play/pause/stop functionality, a timeline slider for seeking, and track information display including title, artist, and thumbnail.

 ## Prerequisites
 ### Environment Variables